 - This can be done by enforcing NFPA 72, Section 188.8.131.52.
 This section requires alarm system compliance documentation from the organization listing the station.
 A UL Central Station Fire Alarm Certificate meets this requirement.

 - Codes require central stations to be listed:

 - The International Fire Code and Uniform Fire Code require fire alarm systems in specific applications to be monitored by an approved supervising station in accordance with NFPA 72.
 Fire code authorities often require these systems to be monitored by UL Listed central stations, which is consistent with requirements written in NFPA 72, Section 26.3.3.

 UL Certificate Verification Service (ULCVS)

 ULCVS is a service that can only be accessed by code authorities.
-By directly accessing the UL Certificate database via the ULCVS portal code authorities can easily determine if a valid UL Certificate has been issued on a protected property or identify UL Certificated alarm systems.
+By directly accessing the UL Certificate database via the ULCVS portal, code authorities can easily determine if a valid UL Certificate has been issued on the alarm system of a protected property, or identify UL Certificated alarm systems within their jurisdiction.

 When logged into the portal, a code authority, or authorized representative, can search UL’s Certificate database to find the real-time status of any Certificate, with the exception of government properties.
 The ability to customize Certificate status notifications also helps to ensure that code authorities are kept up-to-date on all noted Certificates of interest.